-Unicorns are incredibly popular at the moment and you’ll be able to pick up unicorn headband quite cheaply like this $2 one from Target.
-Team it with a pink T-shirt and leggings and you have Thelma the Unicorn!
+Unicorns are incredibly popular at the moment, and you’ll be able to pick up a unicorn headband quite cheaply like this $2 one from Target.
+Team it with a pink T-shirt and leggings, and you have Thelma the Unicorn!

 If Diary of a Wombat is a bedtime favourite in your house then mothernatured.com has a free Wombat mask that you can download and print out.

 If you are an arty parent then why not get creative and make your own Book Week costume?
 Our blogger Estabelle has created these amazing costumes for her son over the past few years.